jupyter-server/jupyter-resource-usage/README.md

 [![Github Actions Status](https://github.com/quansight/jupyterlab-kernel-usage/workflows/Build/badge.svg)](https://github.com/quansight/jupyterlab-kernel-usage/actions/workflows/build.yml)

-Get kernel usage in a JupyerLab sidebar.
+This is an extension for JupyterLab which allows to get kernel usage in a JupyerLab sidebar.

 ![JupyterLab Kernel Usage](./images/preview.gif)

 > For now, you will need to "bootstrap" the sidebar clicking between 2 notebooks so the values show up and refresh.
 Do that only the first time you make the sidebar visible.

 This extension is composed of a Python package named `jupyterlab_kernel_usage` for the server extension and a NPM package named `jupyterlab-kernel-usage` for the frontend extension.

 ## Contributing